Do you want to start a WordPress blog?

-Step 7: After verifying all details, Bluehost automatically installs WordPress on your website.
-Sometimes, Bluehost asks for basic information about what type of website you want to create, and I recommend you skip all these steps; we’ll guide you later in this article on what you need for your Blog.
+Step 7: After verifying all the details, Bluehost automatically installs WordPress on your website.
+Sometimes, Bluehost asks for basic information about what type of website you want to create, and I recommend you skip all these steps; we’ll guide you later in this article on what you need for your blog.

 After skipping all steps, you can finally land on the Bluehost dashboard, where you can manage all your websites, email, etc.

 Step 8: On the Bluehost dashboard, click on the ‘My Sites’ option to see your website.
 Click on the Login button to open your website dashboard.
 When you first open your website dashboard, it looks like this:

 And you can also type your domain name on a different tab to check whether your website is ready or not.